Updated on 11 January 2021

 A visit to the Bayeux Tapestry is the highlight for most tourists to the town.
 Bayeux’s tapestry dominates notions of the place, to be sure, but as you arrive here, it’s the splendid cathedral that dominates the scene and signals that you’re entering a glorious historic city.
 The grand bishop’s palace beside the cathedral has been turned into a museum.
 Spectacular historic houses nearby have been converted into fine restaurants and boutiques.

-in the footsteps OF THE ALLIED FORCES IN 1944
+Following in the footsteps OF THE ALLIEs IN 1944

 Bayeux was extremely fortunate to avoid most of the destruction and tragedy following D-Day that other Normandy towns suffered.
 For a very brief moment, Bayeux was capital of Free France and General Charles de Gaulle came to give a stirring speech here, arriving hot on the heels of the Allied forces in June 1944.